selimslab/selimslab.github.io/_posts/technical/tech/2017-12-30-pragmatic-programmer.md

 keep people informed

+ask questions, make a dialoge not monolog

+plan what you want to say and refine it

 know your audience, choose the time, listen

+common sense and plain dealing

+#### estimates

 estimate -> "I will get back to you"

-don't rely heavily on anything

 keep a log of your estimates

-choose good tools and know them well

-debug -> rubber duck + visualize+ eliminate + trace + ask why

-common sense and plain dealing

-At the beginning -> define requirements well

-under promise, over deliver

-do not make promises

 Don't deceive yourself.
 And you are the easiest one to deceive

-Problem?
+#### Process

+do not make promises

+define requirements well from the start

+under promise, over deliver

+Do not set big expectations

+Gently exceed people's expectations

+Pride of ownership

+Know when to start, wait, and finish

+Take frequent short breaks

+Take notes.
+Summarize and update your notes

+don't rely heavily on anything

+choose good tools and know them well

+#### Problems

 Don't panic

 Why is this a problem?